Approximate Release Date: April 26, 1993

 The different qualities of the animals play into exploring the huge levels.
 Most stages have a critical path that get you from the beginning to the end with minimal effort.
 There are three shapes scattered throughout the level, which unlock chests full of gems to collect.
 The more gems you get, the more likely you are to play a bonus level for extra lives.
 To get everything in Claymates‘ levels you’ll need to switch between the animals and use them to get to hidden or out-of-the-way areas.

 But why would you want to do those things?
-Claymates is easy enough that trying to find 100% of the collectables is a waste of time.
+Claymates is easy enough that trying to find 100% of the collectibles is a waste of time.
 It’s frustrating to stumble upon a chest you can’t unlock because you didn’t find the golden circle earlier.
 However, it’s a frustration that is novel to most Super Nintendo platformers, which are completely linear and don’t offer this much in exploration.
-I mean, the levels are so large that the game gives you a ten minute timer!
+I mean, the levels are so large that the game gives you a ten-minute timer!

 Claymates is mostly worth checking out because it is surprisingly ambitious in weird ways while also being equally safe.
 You can play the game as an easy, average platformer or as a difficult collect-a-thon.
 Claymates feels like a game close to being something special but doesn’t go far enough.